GSTJ/GSTJ/README.md

 Some companies that have worked with me are AB-InBev, X-Team, and Meta.

 - 🎙️ Podcast host @ SpaceCast
-- 🗣️ Technology & Leadership events Speaker
+- 🗣️ Technology & Leadership Events Speaker
-- 💻 Focused on mobile development
+- 💻 Focused on Mobile Development

 <br>**Tech Stack**